SolaceProducts/pubsubplus-azure-quickstart-template/README.md

-# Install a Solace Message Router onto a Linux Virtual Machine using Docker and Custom Extensions
+# Deploy either a standalone Solace Message Router or a three node High Availability cluster of Solace Message Routers onto Azure Linux VM(s).

 The Solace Virtual Message Router (VMR) is enterprise-grade messaging middleware that meets the needs of big data, cloud migration, and internet of things initiatives, and enables microservices and event-driven architecture.
 Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
 The VMR supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
 The VMR can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.